manticoresoftware/manticoresearch/docs/http_reference/json_search.rst

       "sort": [ "_score", "id" ]
     }

-``"sort"`` specifies an array of attibutes and/or additional properties.
+``"sort"`` specifies an array of attributes and/or additional properties.
 Each element of the array can be an attribute name or ``"_score"`` if you want to sort by match weights.
 In that case sort order defaults to ascending for attributes and descending for ``_score``.

 You can also specify sort order explicitly.
 Example: